List of Abbott Elementary characters: Erika

-Erika is a friend of Janine from her relationship with Tariq, and is the parent of a student in Janine's class.
+Erika is a friend of Janine from her relationship with Tariq, and is the aunt of a student in Janine's class.
 She later becomes Janine's best-friend and invites her to parties in hopes of improving her social mobility, while also being aware of Janine and Gregory's will-they won’t-they relationship.
+She also has an on-and-off again relationship with Simon.